MWatty/Peaches-n-Green/README.md

 * The footer was amdended and the links to internal webpages removed, this was done to allow for a more clean look on the webpage.
 The footer without the links looks much more aesthetically pleasing and further navigation links are not required given the limited size of the website.

+* In order to ensure that my user stories were met, I amended the name of the Pantry section in the navigation bar to Essentials.
+As a user I feel this navigaiton link is more desirable and user focused.
+This will allow for someone that may be embarking on making and creating their first vegetarian dishes to think what do I neeed to get started in the Kitchen

 * On the essentials page I used a an image of peaches, and the peaches are aligned on this image to the left, therefore I aligned the text to the right, this is contrary to what I had initially planned in my wireframes.
 The reason for this change is  this is more asthetically pleasing and also makes and page more readable.
 On larger screen no background filter is required and on a smaller screen a blur is applied to make this more readable.